Are you comparing Webflow vs WordPress and wondering which one is better for you?

 Not everyone making a website is a designer.
 As a beginner, you may use design tools, but the end result may not be as good as a professionally designed website.

 Let’s see how WordPress and Webflow handle design customization and templates to make things easier for users.

 WordPress – Design and Templates

 You can start with any of these professionally designed WordPress themes to make your website.
-You can change your website’s theme at any time and switch to a different theme.
-They are easy to use and you can customize them within WordPress using a live customizer.
+You can change your website’s theme anytime and switch to a different theme.
+They are easy to use, and you can customize them within WordPress using the Site Editor or Live Customizer.

-You can also use a theme and then use a page builder plugin to create landing pages.
-These page builders also come with professionally designed templates that you can make your own.
+You can also use a theme and a page builder plugin to create landing pages.
+These page builders also come with professionally designed templates to make your own.

 Webflow – Design and Templates

 Webflow has dozens of paid and free templates that you can use.
 All of them are mobile responsive and can be used for different types of websites.